 - Track registration deadlines, seat availability, and result release dates to match your application windows.

-How to choose and prepare: simple study plans for YÖS and SAT
+How to choose and prepare: a simple study plan for YÖS

 Decision guide: match your goals, language skills, and timeline